redstrate/Astra/BUILDING.md

 ### Build from source

-The most time consuming option but the one that will definitely work is building the required frameworks from source.
+The most time-consuming option but the one that will definitely work is building the required frameworks from source.
 See the [page on the KDE Community Wiki](https://community.kde.org/Get_Involved/development/Build_software_with_kdesrc-build) on how to build KDE software yourself.
-Then, when building Astra feed the kdesrc-build usr directory and it will pick up on these libraries automatically: `-DCMAKE_PREFIX_PATH=/home/<username>/kde/usr`.
+Then, when building Astra feed the kdesrc-build usr directory, and it will pick up on these libraries automatically: `-DCMAKE_PREFIX_PATH=/home/<username>/kde/usr`.

 Remember that unless you're running in a kdesrc-build session you need to set some environment variables otherwise Astra will fail to run (because it fails to find some runtime KF6 dependencies).
 Make sure to `source prefix.sh` from the build directory, or from another kdesrc-build project.